rew2test/dtkcore/README.md

-s# Deepin Tool Kit Core
+d# Deepin Tool Kit Core

 Deepin Tool Kit (DtkCore) is the base development tool of all C++/Qt Developer work on Deepin.